 You’re someone who isn’t intimidated by math.
 Maybe you majored in economics, or taught yourself to program, or studied genetics.
 Now, you wonder how to combine those interests with a legal education.

-Arizona Law is a leader in the emerging field of law and data -- or "Quantlaw" -- which applies quantitative and statistical findings to legal problems, and which studies how law regulates Big Data.
+University of Arizona Law is a leader in the emerging field of law and data — or “QuantLaw” — which applies quantitative and statistical findings to legal problems, and which studies how law regulates Big Data.
 The contexts in which QuantLaw can be used are widely varied.

 For example, at the beginning of the 2007 foreclosure crisis, Professor Christopher Robertson put together a team to survey people going through mortgage foreclosure.
 Half of the foreclosures actually had medical causes in which people who lost work due to illness couldn't afford to pay their bills.
 The White House has frequently cited this study as a primary example of how the healthcare insurance system affected the larger economy.